hypo69/hypo/docs/gemini/out/en/explainer/src/logger/_examples/__init__.md

 * **`.version`**: This imports a module likely named `version.py` from the same directory (`_examples`).
 This module probably contains version information and documentation strings relevant to the logging examples.
 This shows a dependency on a file within the same folder.

-The `mermaid` diagram simply illustrates the import relationships between the `__init__.py` file and its dependencies (the constant `MODE` is considered a part of the initialization rather than an explicit import).
+The `mermaid` diagram simply illuStartes the import relationships between the `__init__.py` file and its dependencies (the constant `MODE` is considered a part of the initialization rather than an explicit import).

 ## <explanation>